 There is a definite possibility of vaccination passports being discriminatory.
 Your neighbour may have had their vaccine and is able to go to a restaurant, while you have to stay home.
 But that will only be temporary as vaccines are generally available for free to anyone who wants them.

 The question in travel then becomes: "Should no one use vaccination passports because people who cannot afford to travel do not have access to them?"
-How would that impact the numbers of people allowed to travel.
+How would that impact the numbers of people allowed or willing to travel.
 And what impact would that have on jobs in the travel and tourism industries at home and in host countries?

 What if you cannot take a vaccine

-There are people who may not have access to a vaccine, including those with allergies and, currently, children and adolescents.
+There are people who may not have access to a vaccine, including those with allergies and, currently, children.
 I have not seen any discussion around this issue but like with yellow fever vaccination requirements, where people with allergies were able to get an exemption, I suspect allowances will be made for people who cannot take a COVID-19 vaccine.
 The most logical solution would be to allow a valid PCR test taken shortly before travel to stand as an alternative to a vaccine.

 When will vaccination passports be available?